andykuszyk/andykuszyk.github.io/README.md

 # Andy Kuszyk's tech blog
 I am a Software Engineer based on the South coast of the UK.
 I currently work with Golang, Terraform, AWS, and Kubernetes.
 I also have experience in .NET, Clojure, and Python.
+And that's not to mention [Elisp](https://github.com/andykuszyk/noman.el)! 🤓

 > 💡 If you're looking for my CV, you can find it [here](./my-cv.md).